AusDTO/gov-au-content-guide/_ideas-for-the-future/index.md

 published: true
 ---

-This current Content Style Guide is in draft.
+The Content Style Guide is in draft.
 It is a ‘living’ resource that will be regularly updated and extended based on the feedback we receive.

 ### Topics to come